Krush Groove: Production

 Krush Groove was filmed in The Bronx, Manhattan (including at least one scene in the Marble Hill projects) and Queens in 26 days in April 1985 at a cost of $3 million.
-Among the locations where the movie was shot was the famous Disco Fever, a popular club during the embryonic stages of hip hop that, by the time of the film, had fallen on some hard times.
+Among the locations where the movie was shot was the famous Disco Fever, a popular club during the embryonic stages of hip-hop that, by the time of the film, had fallen on some hard times.
 Disco Fever owner Sal Abbatiello expected the movie not only to turn the spotlight on the burgeoning hip-hop movement but also to "bring attention [back] to the club" and so agreed to have scenes shot there.
 Unfortunately, the attention surrounding the filming brought the scrutiny of the local authorities, who shut the club down for good on the last day of shooting for not having all the proper licenses and permits.
 There was also a scene shot in Shepard Hall of the historic City College of New York.

 During an interview to celebrate the 25th anniversary of the film, Russell Simmons reflected on the legacy of Krush Groove and its place in hip-hop culture history.
-The film, Simmons said, is still recognizable not only for having brought together so many Def Jam stars at the time, but for also introducing new talent, such as LL Cool J. Cool J was so persistent during filming, showing up to shooting locations and performing freestyles, that producers ended up putting him in the final cut.
+The film, Simmons said, is still recognizable not only for having brought together so many Def Jam stars at the time, but for also introducing new talent, such as LL Cool J. LL was so persistent during filming, showing up to shooting locations and performing freestyles, that producers ended up putting him in the final cut.
 This backdoor auditioning process became a staple of the production.

+Release

+The film was released on October 25, 1985.
+Some 225 teenagers were involved at a riot at a screening of the film in Franklin Square, Nassau County.
+A similar incident occurred where 500 young people stormed a theater in Valley Stream, Long Island after the doors to the showing were closed, in which two people were injured.
+The owner of the Franklin Square theater would close the film earlier than planned as a result of the unrest.

 Reception

 The movie received a mixed reception.
 The movie currently holds a 43% rating on Rotten Tomatoes based on seven reviews.
+Metacritic, which uses a weighted average, assigned the a score of 37 out of 100, based on 6 critics, indicating "generally unfavorable" reviews.

 Soundtrack

 Music from the Original Motion Picture Krush Groove (also called just Krush Groove Soundtrack) is a soundtrack album by various urban-oriented artists, which was released on Warner Bros.
 Records in 1985.
-The album peaked at number 79 on the Pop chart and number 14 on the R&B chart.
+The album peaked at number 79 on the pop chart and number 14 on the R&B chart.
 The Krush Groove soundtrack was released on Warner Bros.
 Records in 1985 and featured songs from the movie.
 Only 1,000 copies of the album were ever pressed on compact disc.
-The film was nominated for a Golden Raspberry Award for Worst Original Song for the song "All You Can Eat".
+The film was nominated for a Golden Raspberry Award for Worst Original Song for the song "All You Can Eat" at the 6th Golden Raspberry Awards.